 Health checks for bowel cancer

-People at high risk of bowel cancer may need a colonoscopy every five years.
+If you have a family history of bowel cancer, please talk to your doctor about what screening options are right for you.
+People at high risk of bowel cancer may need a colonoscopy every 5 years.
 During this test, the doctor inserts a slender instrument called a colonoscope through the anus to visually check the rectum and large bowel for any abnormalities.

 Health checks for eye conditions